Notare/notare/README.md

 - 🌱 I’m currently learning **HTML, CSS and JavaScript**

-- 💬 I'm interested in **PC gaming, metal music, electric guitar, and spikeball**
+- 💬 I like **PC gaming, metal music, electric guitar, and spikeball**

 <!--- 📫 How to reach me **devrenatosousa@gmail.com**-->